Is it possible to group and randomise a set of questions?

 To set up the “Randomisation block” feature:

-- Open your experiment and select the “Additional settings” tab.
+- Open your experiment and select the tab.

-- Click the “Add question” button and select the “Randomisation block” option and enter your preferred maximum number of questions to display per respondent in the form below.
+- Enter your preferred maximum number of questions to display per respondent in the form below.
 Enter 0 to display all questions in the block to all respondents.